 Here’s a quick overview of the key ingredients for this recipe.
 For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.

-How To Make Hash Brown Potato Soup
+How To Make Potato Soup From Hash Browns

 bowl with cream cheese and cream of chicken soup